Henley Whalers

 Established in 1993, Henley Whalers is a group of sailing boat enthusiasts based in Henley on Thames, Oxfordshire, UK.

 Notable events

-The Henley Whalers have taken part in many events, the most notable being H.M.
-The Queen’s Diamond Jubilee Pageant on the River Thames through London, June 3, 2012.
+The Henley Whalers have taken part in many events, most notably Queen Elizabeth II's Diamond Jubilee Pageant on the River Thames through London, on June 3, 2012.

-Henley Whalers also formed part of the "sail-past" (by invitation) in front of HM.The Queen at the pageant at Henley on Thames, June 2013.
+Henley Whalers also formed part of the "sail-past" (by invitation) in front of the queen at the pageant at Henley on Thames, June 2013.

 They also accompanied the Olympic flame in 2012 from Hampton Court to Putney behind Gloriana, the new royal barge.

-Other significant events have included; The Vogalonga, Velalonga and Velalonga Raid in Venice, Italy; The Dorestad Raid in the Netherlands; The Semaine du Golfe du Morbihan in Brittany; and in the UK: The Great River Race, The English Raid, and Sail Caledonia.
+Other significant events have included: the Vogalonga, Velalonga and Velalonga Raid in Venice, Italy; The Dorestad Raid in the Netherlands; The Semaine du Golfe du Morbihan in Brittany; and in the UK: The Great River Race, The English Raid, and Sail Caledonia.

 Many of these are sail-and-oar events, known as raids.

 Members

 The Henley Whalers' member-base mainly consists of adults, though younger members are encouraged through various youth events.